 8. REDUCE THE SUGAR

 Reduce inflammatory foods in your diet such as sugar and coffee which can aggravate your digestive system and cause bloating and weight gain.
-If you love your morning caffeine hit, then swap coffee for a revitalising GENMAICHA or MATCHA TEA that are rich antioxidants and anti-inflammatory nutrients.
+If you love your morning caffeine hit, then swap coffee for a revitalising MATCHA TEA that are rich antioxidants and anti-inflammatory nutrients.

 Avoid inflammatory foods such as wheat, gluten, milk, refined sugar, alcohol and coffee, which can aggravate your digestive system during the healing process.